 Scholarship essays can be added to the application any time before a scholarship application deadline.
 Students who do not submit an essay will still be considered for scholarships that do not require an essay.

-Scholarship essay topics vary for current MCC students.
+Scholarship essay topics vary based on the scholarship.
 The AwardSpring dashboard will have a list of scholarships requiring follow-up work that may include writing an essay.
 Most scholarships do not require an essay.

 Tips for Writing an Essay